Tropical Storm Alberto (1994): Preparations

 On June 30, on the day of Alberto's formation, a tropical storm warning was issued from Puerto Juárez to Mérida, Mexico; the warning was discontinued on July 1.
 In the United States, a tropical storm watch was posted on July 2 for locations between Sabine Pass, Texas and Pensacola, Florida.
-The watch was subsequently upgraded to a tropical storm warning from Gulfport, Mississippi to Cedar Key, Florida; it was soon altered to a hurricane warning.
+The watch was subsequently upgraded to a tropical storm warning from Gulfport, Mississippi, to Cedar Key, Florida; it was soon altered to a hurricane warning.
 Later on July 3, the hurricane warning was discontinued and replaced with a tropical storm warning, which was lifted at 2100 UTC.

 On the Florida Panhandle, residents boarded up windows in anticipation of what was to be a "fury".
 At gasoline stations, unusually long lines formed, and local stores did increased business in selling emergency supplies.
 Thousands of tourists along the coast left the region; a local deputy was quoted as estimating that 10,000 people checked out of their hotels early.
 On Okaloosa Island and Holiday Isle, ground-floor house and businesses were forced to evacuate.
 Civil-defense authorities evacuated residents from low-lying locations.
 Then-Governor of Florida, Lawton Chiles, declared a State of emergency for parts of the state, and advised residents along the coast to monitor updates regarding the storm.
 Over 3,000 people sought refuge in Red Cross shelters along the coast of Florida, westward into parts of Alabama.

 Impact

 Upon forming, the storm dropped heavy rainfall over parts of Cuba, peaking at 10 in.

+In the United States, Alberto produced heavy rainfall over the Florida Panhandle, southeastern Alabama, and central and southwest Georgia.
+Within the three states combined, floodwaters impacted more than 900000 acres of crops.
+The storm damaged or destroyed approximately 18,000 homes and damaged more than 1,000 roads and 218 dams, many of which failed.
+Flooding also prompted about 50,000 people to flee their homes.
+Throughout the United States, Alberto caused about $1.03 billion in damage.
+A total of 33 deaths occurred, 31 in Georgia and 2 in Alabama.